Early Childhood Early Intervention

 What is the Early Childhood Early Intervention (ECEI) approach?

-The ECEI approach is for children aged 0-6 years who have a developmental delay or disability and are not receiving disability supports already.
+The ECEI approach is for children aged 0-6 years who have an early childhood disability or developmental delay and are not receiving disability supports already.

 What is the purpose of the ECEI?